supr-manna/stop-watch/README.md

 # stop-watch ⏱
-JavaScript stop watch can be implemented using the JavaScript timing method.
+A simple JavaScript stop watch can be implemented using the JavaScript timing method.